Stopping and Questioning People on the Street

-Even if an officer has no reason to suspect that you have done anything wrong, the officer can approach you to ask questions and ask to search you or objects in your possession (such as a purse or briefcase).
-As long as the officer doesn’t suggest that you are legally compelled to talk or agree to a search, the officer has done nothing wrong (U.S. v.
-Drayton, U.S. Sup.
-Ct.
-2002).
-At the same time, you are generally not required to answer a police officer’s questions or allow a police officer to search your person or your belongings.
+Even without any reason to suspect that you've done anything wrong, a police officer can approach you to ask questions and ask to search you or your objects (such as a purse or briefcase).
+As long as the officer doesn’t suggest that you are legally compelled to talk or agree to a search, the officer has done nothing wrong.
+(United States v.
+Drayton, 536 U.S. 194 (2002).)
+At the same time, you generally aren't required to answer a police officer’s questions or allow an officer to search your person or your belongings.

 Can I Walk Away?